 When you travel to Milan, your first port of call should be Milan Cathedral.
 Over 600 years in the making, the cathedral was finally completed in 1965.
 Inside, keep an eye out for the chilling statue of the flayed Saint Bartholomew and the multicolored stained-glass windows.
 Climb 250 stairs to the roof—don’t worry, there’s also a lift.
 Look out to the city from your perch among the spires and gargoyles.

-The Galleria Vittorio Emanuele II is more than just a mall: it’s Milan’s cathedral of fashion.
-Stop here for a morning espresso or an afternoon Aperol Spritz in one of the many old-school cafes that line this iconic arcade and watch the fashionistas go by.
-Make sure to stop at the mosaic bull underneath the central dome and spin around on its testicles—legend says this will bring you good luck.
+If you’re looking to shop when in Milan, then head to the Galleria Vittorio Emanuele II.
+This is more than just a mall: it’s Milan’s cathedral of fashion.
+Alternatively, if you want to simply admire the spectacular building, stop here for a morning espresso or an afternoon Aperol Spritz in one of the many old-school cafes that line this iconic arcade and watch the fashionistas go by.

-Every Milan trip should involve seeing The Last Supper.
-Visit the Santa Maria della Grazie convent to see Leonardo da Vinci’s masterpiece, where the painting has stood in the refectory for over 500 years, surviving Napoleon’s troops and Allied bombing raids.
+If you’re interested in art, check out Da Vinci’s masterpiece The Last Supper at the Santa Maria della Grazie.
+The painting has stood in the refectory for over 500 years, surviving Napoleon’s troops and Allied bombing raids.
 You’ll have 15 minutes to study the anguished faces of the Apostles, so look out for Judas’ bag of silver before exploring the rest of the convent.

-This magnificent 15th-century citadel is a cornucopia of history and art.
+For those that are interested in medieval history, be sure to visit Sforza Castle, a magnificent 15th-century citadel that was one of the largest in Europe.
 Walk the ramparts, up to 23-foot thick, and ascend the Filarete Tower for a great view over Milan’s center.
 See medieval weapons in the armory, or head into one of the museums to enjoy the work of some of Italy’s great artists—think Caravaggio, Titian, and Michaelangelo.

-If you want to feel like you’re in the Lombardy countryside while visiting Milan, look no further.
-Do as the Milanese do and explore the park’s 95 acres of manicured lawns, an oasis of calm in the high-speed city center.
+Sempione Park is a great place to go for some fresh air and a relaxing stroll while on vacation in Milan.
+Do as the Milanese do and explore the park’s 95 acres of manicured lawns, which are an oasis of calm.
 Cross the Mermaid’s Bridge, where young lovers come for good luck, towards the Porto Sempione, a neoclassical triumphal arch at the northwestern end of the park.

 Personal advice from Tourlane experts